 Enter the blended learning approach.

 Instead of the forced learning of syllabus, blended learning helps the learner improve through a format created specially to reduce the examination stress that PSLE students face.
 In this new format, students acquire and assimilate knowledge prior to weekend class, and review class content at their own pace.
 During separate weekend sessions, they go to face-to-face lessons to do their homework on the spot with their teacher.
 In these classes, they take part in small group discussions to break down exam question answering steps.
-Dedicated 1-on-1 interaction helps them to reinforce the vocab, oral, comprehension and composition that they have learnt during the weekday online live downloads.
+Dedicated 1-on-1 interaction helps them to reinforce the vocabulary, oral, comprehension and composition that they have learnt during the weekday online live downloads.

 Blended learning is the new and more effective approach to help students clear hurdles in their PSLE preparation, through an accelerated yet modular way.
 In a building block style, children build confidence instead of feeling overwhelmed.
 They can better absorb and pick up what they are required to do.